Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

-The following guide includes the how-to instructions for the installation of BVLC/Caffe in Ubuntu 16.04 (preliminary procedure does not function with the current Cuda Toolkit) or 15.10 Linux (works well).
-This also includes the KUbuntu 16.04 or 15.10 and the related distributions.
+The following guide includes the how-to instructions for the installation of BVLC/Caffe in Ubuntu 16.04 with Cuda Toolkit 8.0, CUDNN 5.1 library and OpenCV version 2 or 3.
+(A small record remains from the previous tutorial for Ubuntu 15.10 and the Cuda Toolkit 7.5, but that part will not be updated any further.)
+This guide also covers the KUbuntu distribution and the related distributions.

 Execute these commands first: